 The empty room, the memory looms, you left behind

 All the people are watching, looking and stopping—they all know

 Oh, and we’re almost over, broken and sober—they all know.

 The second verse introduces background vocals and more complexity to the soundscape; as the verse fades, we’re treated to punchy, crunchy guitar hits before a truncated verse where Drea delivers her strongest vocal sequence on the entire album, an enchanting passage where her voice combines subtlety and strength.
 At this point you can’t help but stop and say to yourself, “Damn, she’s good!”
 I also have to compliment Tim Nordwind for an exquisitely sensitive arrangement here.

 Next we get a dark dance number, “Do You Think You’re Enough?” a combination of electronica and kick-ass rock that Drea Smith sings with the sassiness that Gwen Stefani only wishes she had.
 The song deals with the human need to preen in accordance with others’ expectations (“You’re so good at playing make-believe/Try harder to pretend.”).
 About two-thirds of the way through, the song undergoes a complete transformation to an acoustic number with the repeated chorus, “Do you think you’re enough for them?”
 The transformation works because the fundamental theme is so strong; it’s like the first passage is about trying to strut your stuff to impress others and the second, quieter passage is the nagging doubt ringing in your ears telling you that you’re not pulling it off.
 The drum part in the rock passage, I have to admit, is frigging hot!

 “Paper Doll” is another candidate for single status.
-It starts out sweetly with a mesmerizing guitar pattern leading to Drea’s relationship-weary vocal as she tries to deal with a male who has a control fetish:
+It begins sweetly with a mesmerizing guitar pattern leading to Drea’s relationship-weary vocal as she tries to deal with a male who has a control fetish:

 I’m out of tune, I’m out of place